 Mint prefers rich, moist soil with a slightly acidic pH between 6.5 and 7.0.
 If the soil is somewhat lean, top-dress yearly with organic matter and apply an organic fertilizer mid-season after shearing.

 You can grow Mint in containers above or sunk into the ground to contain the roots and limit spreading.
-Be careful to keep container Mints from flopping over and touching the ground.
+However, keep container Mints from flopping over and touching the ground.
 Stems will root quickly if given a chance.

 Pests and Diseases

 Sometimes gets rust, which appears like small orange spots on the undersides of leaves.
 Use an organic fungicide and try to allow plants to dry between waterings.
-Stressed plants may also be bothered by whitefly, spider mites, aphids, mealybugs.
+Stressed plants may also be bothered by whitefly, spider mites, aphids, and mealybugs.